Niikelion/lithium-ui/Documentation~/ui.lithium.md

+# Getting started

+You can find quick startup guide [here](bootstrap.md).

 # Core concepts

 In lithium, ui hierarchy is built using `components`.

-A `component` is any function with return type of `IComposition`.
+A `component` is any function with return type of `IComposition` or its implementation.
 This allows you to create multiple components inside a single class and easily compose them together to create desired hierarchy without unnecessary syntax.

 # Store